harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 In this case, all the block class contains is a single custom property used to override the default vertical alignment of `flex-start` with `flex-end`.

 By using this approach, I’ve been able to simplify the complexity of most of the block components on my site.
-And in certain cases I’ve managed to remove the need to create block classes entirely, which has obviously lead to a considerable reduction in the amount of CSS required to style my website.
+And, in certain cases, I’ve managed to remove the need to create block classes entirely.
+This has obviously lead to a considerable reduction in the amount of CSS required to style my website.

 ## Create Exceptions for state and style modifiers